abhivoleti/cart253/topics/Art-Jam/README.md

 Often, I find myself going to the park near Westmount, up the hill, and staring at the stars whenever i feel low.
 Its like a small escape, a moment to breathe whenever things feel a lil too much

 Lately, life has been overstimualting, and i feel very unaccomplished; even with this project.
-I had been working on a football game for almost a week or two now, making fields on photoshop, creating my own characters but unfortunately, i got sick and couldnt contiunue which left me stuck
+I had been working on a football game for almost a week or two now, making fields on photoshop, creating my own characters but unfortunately, i got sick and couldnt continue which left me stuck

 I ended up rushing thru this new project and it didnt fully satisfy me or reflect by best abilites.
 Still i realize this is the best way i can capture myself right now.
 I feel tired and just want to be home.
 This is it.
 Setting Sun